 There are two and three bedroom self-catering lodges on offer, some of which have hot tubs.

-Away Resorts will book the Isle of Wight ferry for you, which works out much cheaper than going direct to Wightlink or Red Funnel.
-It was as more than 50% off when we checked but it does vary depending on your dates.
+Away Resorts will get you a discount on the Isle of Wight ferry, which works out much cheaper than going direct to Wightlink or Red Funnel.
+It was more than 50% off Red Funnel when we checked, but it does vary depending on your dates.

 Cheapest price for one week for a family of four at St Helen's Coastal Resort in August 2024